adrazen/cs140e-final-project/labs/4-uart/README.md

 #### Understanding the UART (extremely cursory)
 UART - Universal Asynchronous Receiver/Transmitter - is a serial communication protocol (protocol for sending bits of data serially, one at a time).
-Typically, this protocol sends one byte of data at a time, and packages it in a frame structure.
+Typically, this protocol sends one byte of data at a time, and packages it in a frame structure (see diagram below).
 Recall, from last lab, that we noted that a program could be sent from your laptop to the pi side of the bootloader via the UART.
 The UART and TTY-USB
 carry serial packets of data bi-directionally (receive/transmit) between the pi and laptop.